craftercms/docs/source/reference/project-tools/engine/engine-mongodb-configuration.rst

 ----------------------
 Create a GMongo client
 ----------------------
 To access Mongo from Groovy, we'll use a GMongo client.
 We'll need to add some beans in `/config/engine/application-context.xml`.
-(This file can be accessed easily from any project created through the out-of-the-box blueprints, by navigating from the Studio dashboard to Project Tools > Configuration, and finally picking up the **Engine Site Application Context** option from the dropdown).
+(This file can be accessed easily from any project created through the out-of-the-box blueprints, by navigating from the Studio sidebar to Project Tools > Configuration, and finally picking up the **Engine Site Application Context** option from the dropdown).

 .. code-block:: xml
     :linenos: